uber/manifold/bindings/jupyter/README.md

 ##### Javascript

-First, copy over the contents from jupyter-packages
+First, build the jupyter-modules from the project root

 ```
-cd ../jupyter-packages
+cd ../../
 yarn
 yarn build
 ```